Shade Cloth: Does it Actually Work in the Garden?

 This is especially important if the first few days are sunny.
 We could probably get away with one layer of cloth on a cloudier day.

-After a few days of getting used to the new environment, we remove the trays from the shelves.
-We then place them on the greenhouse tables.
-This extra yet simple step drastically decreases any stress on the young plants in their new home
+After a few days of getting used to the new environment, we remove the trays from the shelves and place them on the greenhouse tables.
+This extra yet simple step drastically decreases any stress on the young plants in their new home.

 Share This Post